bredele/cookie-token/README.md

 })
 ```

 Default configuration can be overridden by passing [cookie options](https://github.com/jshttp/cookie) as a third argument.
+MaxAge is not created from the token to allow more control over the cookie expiration date.

 ## Installation

 ```shell